Little Makalolo Camp: Our full report

-Medical care: Some staff have a basic training in first aid; the nearest doctor is in Hwange Town or Victoria Falls and is accessed by air in an emergency.
+- Some staff have basic training in first aid.
+The nearest doctor is in Hwange Town or Victoria Falls and can be accessed by air in an emergency.

-Fire safety: Fire extinguishers are provided in each room and in various locations around the camp.
+- Fire extinguishers are provided in each chalet and in various locations around the camp.